-We have a new Joint Work Site Health & Safety Committee Training Coming very soon, but in the meantime, please review the proposed courses below that can contribute to your JHSC training.
+We have a new Joint Work Site Health & Safety Committee Training course, please also consider the proposed courses below that can contribute to your JHSC training.

-Co-chairs of Safety Committees or Safety Representatives will need a minimum of 16 hours of training for JHSC co-chairs in Alberta as of June 1, 2018.
+Co-chairs of Health & Safety Committees and Representatives will need a minimum of 16 hours of training annually in Alberta as of June 1, 2018.

 For more info contact Jessica Tucker, our Health and Safety Specialist